yc3136/unriddle/README.md

 3. Click "Save" or press Ctrl+S
 4. Your preference is automatically saved and will be used for future explanations

+### LLM Configuration (API Key & Context Window)

+Unriddle lets you configure your Gemini API key and how much context is sent to the LLM:

+- **API Key**: Currently, Unriddle only works with Gemini.
+More API provider integration coming soon.
+- **Context Window Size**: Set the number of words of surrounding context to include with your selection (default: 40 words).
+Leave empty for full page, or enter 0 for only your selection.
+Higher values may improve explanations but use more API quota.

+#### How to Configure
+1. Open the settings page
+2. Scroll to the "LLM Configuration" section
+3. Enter your Gemini API key (see instructions above)
+4. Set your preferred context window size (in words)
+5. Changes are saved automatically

 ### API Key Management (Bring Your Own Key)

 Unriddle supports two ways to provide your Gemini API key: